slim-template/Coda-2-Slim.mode/README.md

 # Slim.mode

 [Slim](http://slim-lang.com) is a beautiful, lightweight templating engine.
-[Slim.mode](https://github.com/jamesaoverton/Slim.mode) is a Slim syntax definition for Coda 2, so you can enjoy the benefits of syntax highlighting while you edit.
+[Coda 2 Slim.mode](https://github.com/nwalton3/Coda-2-Slim.mode) is a Slim syntax definition for Coda 2, so you can enjoy the benefits of syntax highlighting while you edit.

 # Installation